AI predicts customer volume to prepare ingredients

 Many restaurants and tech firms are already leveraging AI forecasting:

-• Fast-casual chain: A major U.S. restaurant group replaced its legacy forecast tools with an AI/ML system and achieved 20% higher labor cost savings and 10% less inventory waste.
+A major U.S. restaurant group replaced its legacy forecast tools with an AI/ML system and achieved remarkable results:

-• AI waste-tracking: Solutions like Winnow Vision use cameras and AI to identify food scraps.
+Solutions like Winnow Vision use cameras and AI to identify food scraps.
 In trials, a kitchen using Winnow cut its food waste by about 30% within a few months.
-(Competitors Leanpath and Kitro use similar sensors to monitor waste and guide portioning.)

 Real World AI Applications in Restaurants